| ALBUM COVER |

 "If Wishes Were Horses" (duet) and "Company For Life" (backing

 vocals) on this melodic country album.
-Ben can be found on MySpace.

 top |